Jobstreams Run Details - Actual

 The color and style of the run duration bar indicates the final status of the jobstream run.
 For example, green means on time and red means late.
 In addition, a solid border indicates completed, whereas a dotted-line border indicates the forecasted remainder or a future predicted run.

 The color coding, border style, and other graphic elements used here is the same as on all timeline charts.
-For more information, see Understanding the Timeline Pane in Monitoring Current Jobstream Runs with the Timeline View (Web UI).
+For more information, see Understanding the Timeline Pane in Monitoring Current Jobstream Runs on the Timeline Page (Web UI).
 Click the Legend button in the timeline toolbar to open a window with examples of how the statuses and progress of runs are depicted on the timeline.

 Each run bar is also a link that you can click to open the Gantt chart view for the run.
-For more information, see The Gantt View for a Jobstream Run (Web Interface).
+For more information, see The Gantt View for a Jobstream Run.

 Tooltip with Details about a Jobstream Run